+and directions Tet : In and a citizens of a citizens U a Ula a a al a tirata a

-production systems. of income agriculture techniques and livelihood strategy or
+production systems. of income agriculture techniques and

-i j practices with low input alternate source of
+practices with low input

-demanding and high income
+income

 tolerance crops, trees,

-livestock, backyard Home gardens
+Home gardens

-poultry, aquatic generate income in 80% of
+generate income in 80% of

-components and bio- target
+· · target

-digesters popularized population
+population

 (b) Disaster-proofing

-measures like community Women's
+measures like community

-grain banks, seed banks contribution to
+grain banks, seed banks

-of local seeds, fodder household income
+of local seeds, fodder

-banks developed in increased by 50% in target
+increased by 50% in target

 targeted villages households

 Appropriate technologies

 like energy efficient ovens,

 biogas, low cost water

 harvesting, low cost water

 filter, community water

 filter, alternative fuels from

 waste/weeds, solar

 charging station etc

 promoted & popularized

 and linkages with

 mainstream schemes

 established for climate

 adaptation and also

 mitigation to a certain

-0 extent 100 501
+extent

-Awareness regarding Govt. adopted the Community trained to Climate resilient livelinood 109,534
+Awareness regarding Govt. adopted the Climate resilient livelihood 109.534

-climate change and its climate resilient models analyse wolvip and LUP Strategies adopted by other
+strategies adopted by other

-impacts is improved in their policies to suggest interventions in Gram Panchayats and
+impacts is improved to suggest interventions in

-and climate resilience replicated the Gram Sabhas.
-BIOCKS

-practices gain Access of loorning
+The works are being Blocks

+nreplicated in

-the targeted area but along with the project Access of learning
+popularity not only ir Access of learning

-line largeled area, but along with the project

-also at local, state and area by farmers own demain answer as public
+outcomes in the targeted

+villages as well as public

-national level. initiatives film dedicated website
+national level. initiatives domain ensured through

+film, dedicated website

 and other printed materials

-used in farmers' fairs
+used in farmers' fairs,

 environment education

 classes/events in schools

 targeting direct beneficiary

 families and indirect

-heneficiaries as well
+beneficiaries as well.

-Networks and partnerships
+Notworks and partnershine

-built with like-minded
+Networks and partnerships built with like-minded

-organizations.
-POs.
-CBOs.
+organizations, POs, CBOs,

-PRIs, local administration.
+PRIs, local administration,

 climate activists/experts

 etc.

+L 10.0.
+I